top of page

 Jeremiah 13 ~ Repentance Defined

-“Though our iniquities testify against us, Lord, act for Your name’s sake.
+“Though our iniquities testify against us Lord, act for Your name’s sake.
 Indeed, our rebellions are many; we have sinned against You.”
 Jeremiah 14:7 CSB

 The word repent is based in Latin and better understood in two parts. “re” and “penal”.
 “Re” being defined in latin as “back” or more entirely “a turning back.”
 And “penal” is the root for our English word penalty, meaning “pertaining to punishment or correction.”
 So combined the word repent is “the act of turning from punishment or correction.”
 And that definition combined with the fact that the word is a verb, shows us quite the powerful image.
 A life moving in the direction of punishment and correction yet instead of continuing in that direction, they instead choose to change their direction.
 They choose to turn from what lies ahead and move in the opposite direction, eliminating the impending punishment and correction to instead move in the direction of righteousness, that is, doing the right thing according to God’s Word.
 But sometimes it’s easier said than done.
 For example, how do you know in which direction you’re heading?
-How do you know if what you’re seeing, thinking and doing is in need of turning?
+How do you know if what you’re saying, thinking or doing is in need of turning?
 Well, it all depends on whose set of rules you’re living by.

-Dios te Bendiga ~ Dan
+Blessings ~ Dan

 “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 John 1:9